 Samosa is a fried dish with a filling of veggies like onion, potato, carrot, peas etc and spicy masala powders.
 Nowadays, new filling versions like lentils, Macroni, noodles, or even dried fruits or nuts are also used.
 It contains a maida or wheat outer covering, deep fried in oil and served with fresh Indian chutneys like mint, tamarind or sauces.
-Mostly these Onion Samosa’s are flat or distinctly triangle or tetrahedral in shapes.
+Mostly these Mini Onion Samosa / South Indian Onion Samosa are flat or distinctly triangle or tetrahedral in shapes.
 As per Wikipedia samosa’s are said to be originated from Central Asia, or middle east and traveled all the way to India.

-2. Filling inside the Onion Samosa is purely optional, you can alter the veggies as per your choice.
+2. Filling inside the South Indian Onion Samosa is purely optional, you can alter the veggies as per your choice.

 3. You can do it without poha also, but poha absorbs all the water that onion oozes out and yields crispy samosa’s.